-In 2011-12, a full-time research assistant received approximately \$20,230 in tuition plus stipend payments.
+In 2013-14, a part-time research assistant typically received \$4,364 in tuition plus \$2,364 in stipend payments.
 Stipends are paid directly to the student on a monthly basis and payroll taxes are deducted.
 The tuition credit is transferred from MIT to HMS, where it is credited to the student's HMS term bill at the end of the semester.
 The teaching assistantship program also offers a stipend and tuition credit to its recipients; compensation rates vary.

 As with outside scholarships, funds received from the HST assistantship programs result in a dollar for dollar adjustment to the student's aid package.
 When making this adjustment to the aid package, the HST funding is first applied toward replacing the calculated parent contribution.
-After the parent contribution has been fully replaced, remaining funds will be used to decrease the loans in the aid package, beginning with institutional loan.
-Only if HST funds exceed the total amount of student loans would the HMS scholarship then be decreased.
+After the parent contribution has been fully replaced, remaining funds will be used to decrease the loans in the aid package, beginning with least favorable loan.
+Only if HST funds exceed the total amount of student loans would HMS scholarship then be decreased.